James Malam

 • Successfully represented the Respondent in first Court of Appeal case on interpretation of s.1032 Companies Act 2006: whether restoration of a company to the Register was retroactive so as to validate proceedings issued against it while struck off.
 Peaktone Ltd v.
 Jodrell [2013] 1 WLR 784, [2013] 1 All ER 13.

-• Representing debtors at first instance and on appeal in test cases against banks arising from section 78 of the Consumer Credit Act 1974, led by David Uff and Lawrence West QC.
+• Representing debtors at first instance and on appeal in test cases against banks under section 78 of the Consumer Credit Act 1974.
 Teasdale v.
 HSBC [2010] 4 All ER 630 and Brookes v.
 HSBC [2011] EWCA Civ 354.